For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For starters, you can only withdraw money from your LISA if you're using it to buy a house, if you're aged over 60 or if you've been given less than 12 months to live.
 If you withdraw money for any other reason, you'll lose the bonuses you've received, plus an additional percentage of your money.

-While you should only put money into a LISA if you're confident you'll use it for a house or your retirement, it's probably the trick that will earn you the most free money.
-Check out our guide to the Lifetime ISA for everything you need to know.
+While you should only put money into a LISA if you're confident you'll use it for a house or retirement, it's probably the trick that will earn you the most free money.
+Check out our guide to Lifetime ISAs for everything you need to know.

 9. Use cashback sites for online shopping